-The preserve is open twenty-four hours a day, but the cave is located on private property.
+The preserve is open twenty-four hours a day, but the cave is on private property.
 This is owned and managed by Bat Conservation International.
-To protect the area, entrance is restricted to small groups.
+To protect the area, the entrance is restricted to small groups.
 Mornings and evenings are the best time to see the emergence of millions of bats from the cave, looking for insects.

 6. Camden Street Bridge

 If you were to ask where to see the best bachelor colony of bats in Texas, then Camden street bridge is the place.

 This is one of Texas’ favorite places to see an all-male colony of Mexican free-tail bats.
 The species is 50,000 strong under the bridge at Camden street owing to the bridge’s structure, the spacing is just wide enough for their little brown bodies to snuggle into, and the sun warms the bridge during the day for them.
 They stay nice and warm before they emerge at night to go on their nocturnal feeding frenzy.

 The best place to see the bats on Camden street bridge is the museum’s reach segment of the San Antonio River Walk.
 The bats are under the I35 Bridge, where it crosses the San Antonio River near Camden St.